MedleyLabs/port/README.md

 ## Acknowledgements

 Huge shout out to [@ericguu](https://github.com/ericcgu) for his repo [Flask-Gunicorn-Nginx-Postgres-Docker](https://github.com/ericcgu/Flask-Gunicorn-Nginx-Postgres-Docker).
 It only took me 5 minutes to get a basic server up and running, and I find that it's quite easily extensible also.

+## Principles

+Do not make assumptions about users.
+Allow them to customize to their needs.

+    - What currency do you use?
+USD, Euro, etc
+    - Do you want to use Venmo or Apple Pay?

+Each plugin must manage all of its downstream variables.

+    - Database migrations for the plugin schema

+## TODO

+Refactor port to replace the "web" service